 The following overview refers to certain provisions of the terms and conditions of the Notes and the Trust Deed and is qualified by the more detailed information contained elsewhere in this Information Memorandum.
 Terms which are defined in the section headed "Terms and Conditions of the Notes" have the same meanings when used in this overview, and references herein to a numbered "Condition" shall refer to the relevant Condition in the section headed "Terms and Conditions of the Notes".

-Notes £100,000,000 3.375 per cent.
-Subordinated Notes due 2026 to be issued by the Issuer on the Issue Date.
+Notes £300,000,000 3.375 per cent.
+Subordinated Notes due 2026.